 — Chris Hubbard (@chrisconsiders) October 21, 2015

-It’s clear that YouTube doesn’t really care about the millions of smaller channels that aren’t popular enough to be Red partners.
-So, what will happen to them when the Red program ramps up and they’re left in the dust?
-By supporting YouTube Red, you may be supporting the death of YouTube as we know it.
+It’s clear that YouTube doesn’t care about smaller channels who aren’t popular enough to be Originals partners.
+So, what will happen to them when the program ramps up and they’re left in the dust?
+By supporting YouTube Premium (which pays for YouTube Originals), you may be supporting the death of YouTube as we know it.

-If ads don’t bother you, don’t get Red.
-If you have no interest in the original content, don’t get Red.
-If you don’t use YouTube’s mobile apps, don’t get Red.
-If you hate the direction YouTube is heading in, don’t support Red.
+If ads don’t bother you, don’t get Premium.
+If you have no interest in Originals content, don’t get Premium.
+If you don’t use YouTube’s mobile apps, don’t get Premium.
+If you hate the direction YouTube is heading in, don’t support Premium.

-Overall, you actually get a lot for $10 per month, but it’s only worth it if you’re going to use all of those features.
-The only situation where I can solidly say YES to YouTube Red is if you already have an All Access subscription to Google Play Music.
+YouTube Premium actually offers a lot for $12 per month, but it’s only worth it if you’re going to use all of those features.
+The only situation where I can solidly say Yes to YouTube Premium is if you’re already paying for an All Access subscription to Google Play Music.
 Otherwise, it’s a tough call, and I personally lean towards No.